Ultimate California Road Trip from San Francisco to Fort Bragg

 Day 4: Fort Bragg to Humboldt Redwoods State Park

-Stop 1: Fort Bragg to Humboldt Redwoods State Park (Approximately 70 miles)
+Stop 1: Humboldt Redwoods State Park (Approximately 70 miles)

 On your final day, bid farewell to Fort Bragg and head north on Highway 1 to venture deep into the enchanting Humboldt Redwoods State Park.
 This pristine forest is home to some of the tallest redwoods trees on Earth, providing a tranquil escape into nature.